mtso/monorepo/src/indexer/README.md

 # indexer

 [summary]::
-Recursively crawl a repository's readme files.
+Recursively crawl a repository's README files.

 Uses for the line after `[summary]::` as the repo's blurb.
 Note that `[summary]::` must be preceded by a newline in order to be